apache/bloodhound-core/README.md

 Where convenient is it sensible to go for the newest release of Python that you can.

-Modern Linux and BSD distrubutions will have new enough Python 3 packages in their repos and are often already installed if it is not a minimal installation.
+Modern Linux and BSD distributions will have new enough Python 3 packages in their repos and are often already installed if it is not a minimal installation.
 For these cases it will usually be sensible to take advantage of this.

 If this is not the case, you can look for advice from:

- * [The Hitchiker's Guide to Python][Python Guide] for their install guides on Mac OS X, Windows and Linux.
+ * [The Hitchhiker's Guide to Python][Python Guide] for their installation guides on Mac OS X, Windows and Linux.
  * The official Python documentation on [Setup and Usage][Python Usage] which includes information for installing on more Unix platforms, Windows and Mac.